EhsanYousefi/closet/README.md

 Closet only works with ActiveRecord(Mongoid will support in near future) now.

-There is one main difference between closet and other similar packages, Closet didn't change default behaviour of `ActiveRecord`, instead brings new functionality on ActiveRecord objects.
+There is one main difference between closet and other similar packages, Closet didn't change default behaviour of `ActiveRecord`, instead brings new functionality on ActiveRecord.

 ## Requirements
     "activerecord", "~> 4.0"